-Commercial litigation solicitor Charles Lethbridge explains how sweeping law reforms could strengthen protections for homeowners making a claim for building defects in NSW.
+Commercial Litigation Senior Associate Charles Lethbridge explains how sweeping law reforms could strengthen protections for homeowners making a claim for building defects in NSW.

 The building industry is set for a significant overhaul as legislative reforms giving stronger protections to homeowners move through the New South Wales Parliament.
 The Professional Engineers Registration Bill and Design and Building Practitioners Bill were introduced in October, following emergency evacuations of Opal Towers (pictured) and Mascot Towers, and the NSW Government’s response to a Federal Building Confidence Report.

 The Confidence Report confirmed the experience of too many homeowners in NSW, finding that there is a “prevalence of serious compliance failures in recently constructed buildings”.
 It recommended a comprehensive plan to address these issues, alongside legislative reforms, which the NSW Government has promised to move closer to finalisation in 2020.

 The proposed laws could mean homeowners have more avenues available when seeking compensation for a building defect in NSW.

 Currently, building contracts in NSW usually contain terms in relation to defect liability periods in respect of building works which is typically between 12 months and 24 months from the practical completion of the building works.
 However, contractual defects liability periods cannot remove or limit statutory warranties.

 Current critical time periods for making a claim

 Currently, successors in title are unable to bring a claim relating a defects liability period – only a party to a building contractor can bring such claim.
 The following time periods apply in respect of commencing statutory warranty claims for building contracts entered into on or after 1 February 2012: